sylphlab/zen-coder/memory-bank/progress.md

 ## Known Issues
 - `@vscode/webview-ui-toolkit` dependency is unused but still listed.
 - Search tool functionality relies on the external `search_files` tool (requires environment support).
-- Conversation history is not persisted.
+- `@vscode/webview-ui-toolkit` dependency is unused but still listed.
 - **AI Response Behavior:** AI models might not always explicitly list tool results (e.g., all generated UUIDs) in their text response, even though they receive the results.
 This depends on the model and prompt.
 - Custom tool execution status updates (beyond the inline display) are currently disabled.
 - Model resolver logic now iterates through all enabled providers using their `getAvailableModels` method.
 Dynamic fetching is implemented only for OpenRouter currently; others use hardcoded lists within their modules.